If you made any changes in Pure these will be visible here soon.

 Biography

-I am Associate Professor in Ecology and Global Environmental Change interested in understanding biodiversity responses to anthropogenic change including land use and climate change.
-My research can be used to identify measures to protect endangered species and make human development more compatible with the conservation of other species, for example by setting up priority areas for conservation and by minimizing the impacts of human activities on other species and natural ecosystems.
-Ultimately, we want humans to thrive while leaving enough space left for all other species and for natural ecosystems to deliver the services we all depend on.
+I am Associate Professor in Ecology and Global Environmental Change with a keen interest in understanding biodiversity responses to anthropogenic change including land use and climate change.
+My research has been used to identify measures to protect endangered species and make human development more compatible with biodiversity conservation.
+This involves implementing on the ground conservation actions and identifying priority areas for conservation.
+Ultimately, humans should be able to thrive on our planet while leaving enough space for all other species and for ecosystems to deliver essential services.

 Research Interests

-I am interested in understanding effects of global enviromental change on biodiversity, in particular the impacts of anthropogenic activities.
-This work can be used to create adaptation and mitigation measures and to inform the design of priority areas for conservation.
+My fundamental research focuses in understanding the mechanisms and drivers behind individual variability in animal movement strategies, including dispersal and migration.
+I am interested in rewilding and in identifying conservation strategies for species that move across large geographic areas.
 My group is involved in developing and testing new animal tracking technologies (GSM, LoRa devices with multiple sensors) aiming to investigate recent changes in animal movement strategies, for example, the establishment of non-migratory populations in previously wholly migratory species.
 Ultimately we are interested in the identifying the drivers and determinants underlying these fundamental changes in migratory behaviour.

 Research projects